 As it happened, my slightly compact Gitzo travel tripod didn’t quite reach the strip with the legs positioned wide for stability, but by angling them in, my camera just about made it to the edge, like an infant on its tip toes.
 The camera in question for this photo was the Sony Alpha A6000 which I tested for two weeks in Brighton before taking it on the road through Europe for a further two weeks.
 Yep, one month of solid testing to create another epic review for you – one of my the most detailed to date, taking an extra-specially close look at the wonderful continuous AF performance for stills and movies.
 Let me tell you, the A6000 is a game-changer in this respect, beating similarly-priced mirrorless and DSLR cameras alike.

 Anyway, it’s all in my Sony A6000 review, including this and many more images at their full resolution for you to download and examine.
-Let me know what you think!Support Cameralabs when you check prices at Amazon, B&H, Adorama, eBay or Wex.
+Let me know what you think!Check prices at Amazon, B&H, Adorama, eBay or Wex.
 Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!